-Health and Energy U-234 and U-238 concentrations in semiannual composite air samples are in fair agreement.
-For a few of the samples, Energy's reported concentrations are greater than those reported by Health, as can be seen in Figure 3.1.13 for U-234.
-Historically, there is a systematic discrepancy between Health and Energy's isotopic uranium results, with Energy typically reporting concentrations significantly greater than Health.
+Health and Energy U-234 and U-238 concentrations in semiannual composite air samples are in good agreement where in the past the agreement was fair.
+For a few of the samples, Energy's reported concentrations are greater than those reported by Health, as can be seen in Figure 3.1.15 for U-234.
+Historically, there is a systematic discrepancy between Health and Energy's isotopic uranium results, with Energy typically reporting concentrations significantly greater than Health; however, the 2020 the results are in good agreement.